Mass Readings for the Palm Sunday Year C

 Service projects are a type of almsgiving during Lent.
 One popular project with teens and younger children is yardwork for the elderly.
 There might be some leaves left from the fall.
 Or fallen branches from winter storms.
 Or just some spring cleanup needed.
 An elderly neighbor will appreciate any help you can give.

 The Jelly Bean Prayer is a fun Easter prayer for your family or youth ministry.
-Make up some jars of jelly beans to give away with the prayer during the Octave of Easter.
+Make up some jars of jelly beans on Palm Sunday Year C to give away with the prayer during the Octave of Easter.
 Put them on display for the rest of Lent to remember that we are walking this Lenten journey with the hope of celebrating the resurrection of our Lord on Easter.

 See specific ideas for practicing prayer, fasting, and almsgiving during the Lenten season.